Hybrid IT

 • Do you store customer information?

-• What type of data your business can’t do without?
+• What type of data is crucial for your business?

 • What data, if lost, could be detrimental to your business?